slowmoVideo/slowmoVideo/README.md

 5. Compile!

 ### Building for MacOS
-take at README.osx for more detailed instruction
+take a look at README.osx for more detailed instruction

 #### Notes
 Additionally to slowmoVideo, ffmpeg.exe (32-bit build, static) is required.